Trump Campaign Says It Has Evidence of Voter Fraud — It's Time to Put up or Shut Up

 — Megan Fox (@MeganFoxWriter) November 6, 2020

-All I’ve seen so far are irregularities that I can’t determine what happened or if anything can be done about it now, and bad behavior no one is going to care about except Republicans.
-There are some things that can and should be litigated such as a judge allowing votes to be counted for three more days in PA when the legislature is supposed to legislate election law but the courts decided to do it for them.
+All I’ve seen so far are irregularities and bad behavior.
+I can’t determine what happened or if anything can be done about it now.
+No one is going to care about it except Republicans.
+There are some things that can and should be litigated such as a judge allowing votes to be counted for three more days in Pennsylvania when the legislature is supposed to legislate election law but the courts decided to do it for them.
 But is that fraud?
-Or is that just another blow to our election processes like early voting and not verifying voters with photo ID, both of which were done through legal means?
+Or is that just another blow to our election processes, like early voting and not verifying voters with photo ID, both of which were done through legal means?
 Court decisions are the definition of legal means.
 (That’s not to say courts can’t act illegally and that’s why it can and will be litigated.)

 If you could shut this down with evidence you would, wouldn’t you?
 What are you waiting for?
 I don’t doubt that fraud happened in this election as it does in every election.
-But without the proof it won’t matter.
+But without proof, it won’t matter.

 MSNBC is the first network to pull away from Trump's speech after he says "if you count the legal votes, I easily win."